 This recipe makes a boatload of chili; I used a 9½ quart enameled cast iron pot.
 If you don’t such a big pot, make a half batch or divide the chili between small 2 pots.
 And don’t be scared off by the cost of the ingredients.
 You can save money by using dried beans, cooking them before adding to the chili of course or buying the tomatoes and beans in bulk, freezing what you don’t need for this recipe.
 Even without cost-cutting, the total cost is $2.50 per serving with lots of toppings.
 When was the last time you bought a huge, fabulous bowl of chili for that?

 I won’t get into the age-old tussle between those who like their chili over rice and those who prefer it over spaghetti, not to mention those purists who go for chili “alone in a bowl”, with a side of cornbread or chips and guacamole.
-Suffice it to say, that you should serve (and eat it) the way you like it – maybe even with a shot or two of hot sauce.
+Suffice it to say, that you should serve (and eat) this vegetarian chili whichever way you like it – maybe even with a shot or two of hot sauce.
 Like my friend Jeff, the chili master counsels, I am a firm believer that chili improves if you let it cool and mellow for at least several hours if not overnight.
 So leave yourself adequate time if you’re making this chili for Game Day/Super Bowl XLIX next Sunday.
 On the other hand, if it’s a snowy day and you want chili for dinner, go ahead; it’s awesome even without the wait.

 Servings – 12+ Cost – $30 (including toppings & rice/spaghetti) Adapted from Leite’s Culinaria